“Dedicated to Continued Learning, Growth, and Achievement in Health Care Practice”

 Certified members may receive re-certification at the expiration of their four year term by:

-- Obtaining 50 or more hours of continuing education within the four year period of certification.
+- Obtaining 50 or more hours of continuing education within the four year period of Stress Management Consulting Certification.
 Click here to view the Criteria for Re-Certification.

 Those applicants who have successfully achieved certification, or re-certification receive a large size official Certificate attesting to certification, as well as an official letter of notification.
 The certificate is suitable for framing and details the official professional certification title, initials that may be used, and time frames for certification.
 Those re-certifying receive a new, updated certificate.
 Wallet size identification cards of certification are also presented.